AnaZonia/moon_notes/Chapter 1 - Predicting Regrowth in the Amazon.md

 ## Questions
 ### Error is related to biomass
-- Older forests have less reliable biomass data - no way around it.
-What does that mean for us?
+- Older forests have less reliable biomass data - how can we correct for heteroskedasticity?

 ### Correlated variables
 - Dry areas burn more often
 - Pastureland may also be burned more frequently
+- How can I analyse correlations?

 ### Distribution of errors
 The standard deviation tending towards the upper end may mean the errors are not normally distributed.
 Checking the distribution of errors would help.